msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

 - Follow the output instructions from the second command for multiple ways to connect to the database, either from within or outside the cluster.

-- Finally, Run the seed files located in the db/ directory to create the tables and populate them with data.
+- Finally, run the seed files located in the `db/` directory in numerical order to create the tables and populate them with data.

-**At this stage, You should have a database service running and accessible by the deployed container hosting analytics-api.
-This microservice is operating as a pod within a Kubernetes cluster, with the capability to be automatically destroyed and redeployed whenever a code merge occurs in the GitHub repository.
-To ensure high availability, a Load Balancer has been deployed to target the pod running the analytics-api microservice.
-For troubleshooting, the logs from the container/application running as a Kubernetes pod are directed to a log group that can be accessed via AWS CloudWatch under Log Groups.**
+**At this stage, your database service should be running and accessible by the deployed container hosting the analytics API.
+This microservice operates as a pod within a Kubernetes cluster, with the ability to be automatically destroyed and redeployed whenever a code merge occurs in the GitHub repository.
+To ensure high availability, a Load Balancer has been deployed to direct traffic to the pod running the analytics API microservice.** \

+For troubleshooting, logs from the container or application running as a Kubernetes pod are sent to a log group that can be accessed through AWS CloudWatch under Log Groups.

 #### Best Practices
 * Dockerfile uses an appropriate base image for the application being deployed.
 Complex commands in the Dockerfile include a comment describing what it is doing.